 Projects could be related to:

-- Or any other area that has the potential to benefit the School, its community, or the future of health care
+- Any other area that has the potential to benefit the School, its community, or the future of health care.

 Previous recipients of the Seed Award may re-apply with new projects.